ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-au.md

 If you are reading this chapter, it indicates that your Keycloak is now up and running.
 Let's go and open the Keycloak Web console: `https://keycloak.your-domain-name.tld/`.

-In my example, the URL to my installed keycloak is `https://keycloak.example.com/`.
+In our example, the URL to our installed keycloak is `https://keycloak.example.com/`.
 If you change it with your custom URL, you should see the Keycloak UI like this:

 ![Keycloak interface](images/keycloak-interface.png)